 Quality & approvals

-Good practice and efficient operating systems in both design & manufacture, result in products of the highest quality.
-Kenex (Electro-Medical) Limited has quality assurance approvals to ISO 9001:2008 & ISO 13485 for the design & manufacture of medical products.
+Good practice and efficient operating systems in both design and manufacture, result in products of the highest quality.
+Kenex (Electro-Medical) Limited has quality assurance approvals to ISO 9001 & ISO 13485 for the design and manufacture of medical products.
 The company's products also carry the CE mark and comply with appropriate EC Directives.
-LytaType protective apparel conform to the regulations of CE marking and the EC Directive 89/686/EEC 11B Personal Protective Equipment of 'Complex Design'.
+LytaType protective apparel conform to the regulations of CE marking and the Regulation (EU) 2016/425 (PPE) for the design and manufacture of x-ray protective clothing.
+LytaType aprons and thyroid collars comply with the requirements of BS EN 61331-3:2014 and BS EN 13402-32013.
+They include lead (Pb) vinyl material tested for use with a 50 to 150 kV range of x-ray tube voltages, as specified in BS EN 61331-1:2014.